 Linux Ncurses Disk Usage- command-line tool

 Next up is Ncurses Disk Usage, or ncdu, in short, is a powerful disk usage analyzer tool available for Linux, which comes with most features that most users will need from a decent disk space analyzer tool.
-The only problem with Ncurses Disk Usage if that, it doesn’t come with a graphical user interface and for that, you might think it isn’t for you.
-But actually it is not so, and considering the fact that a significant number of Linux users feel at home on the command line, Ncurses Disk Usage is much more powerful and feature-rich compared to most other command-line tools available for Linux.
+The only problem with Ncurses Disk Usage is that it doesn’t come with a graphical user interface instead a text-based and for that, you might think it isn’t for you.
+But actually, it is not so, and considering the fact that a significant number of Linux users feel at home on the command line, Ncurses Disk Usage is much more powerful and feature-rich compared to most other command-line tools available for Linux.

 After you launch the program in the command-line, Ncurses Disk Usage will start scanning your file system and you just have to follow the instructions given during startup to analyze the disk space like a pro.
 As it is a command-line tool, you can run it on computers, even with limited hardware resources, and the program interface can also be tweaked as per your requirement.
 Furthermore, you can also get a report of individual directories, and can also manage a web directory on a server using the widely known SSH protocol.
 If you are not a complete noob, when it comes to dealing with command lines, and have some minimum expertise to deal with the command-line, Ncurses Disk Usage will not disappoint you in any way.